North Ayrshire and Arran (UK Parliament constituency): History

 The constituency of North Ayrshire was created in 1868 and was much larger than the present constituency, as it also included the towns of Irvine and Kilmarnock.
 It returned various Liberal, Liberal Unionist and Conservative MP's, the most well known of whom being Sir Aylmer Hunter-Weston, a general in the First World War who served as MP from 1916 to 1935 first for North Ayrshire and then for Bute and Northern Ayrshire which was created in 1918.
 Another well-known MP was Sir Fitzroy Maclean, a major-general in the Second World War who was rumoured to be one of Ian Fleming's inspirations for James Bond.

 In 1983, the Cunninghame North constituency was created.
-From 1911 to 1987, the constituencies containing North Ayrshire returned either Conservative Party or Unionist Party MP's until the 1987 general election when the constituency was lost to the Labour Party.
-In 2015, the seat was won by the SNP.
-In the 2017 general election the SNP held the seat with a much reduced majority, with the Conservatives more than doubling their vote share.
+From 1911 to 1987, the constituencies containing north Ayrshire returned either Conservative Party or Unionist Party MP's until the 1987 general election when the constituency was lost to the Labour Party.
+Labour held the seat until the 2015 general election when it was won by the SNP.
+In the 2017 general election the SNP held the seat with a much reduced majority, with the Conservatives more than doubling their vote share, but this was partially reversed in 2019.
+At the 2024 election, Labour recaptured the seat from third place, as both the SNP and Conservative vote share slumped.